Taritsyn/BundleTransformer/NuGet/BundleTransformer.JsMin/readme.txt

    ====================
    POST-INSTALL ACTIONS
    ====================
-   To make `CrockfordJsMinifier` is the default JS-minifier, you need to make changes to the Web.config file.
-In the `defaultMinifier` attribute of `\configuration\bundleTransformer\core\js` element must be set value equal to `CrockfordJsMinifier`.
+   To make `CrockfordJsMinifier` is the default JS minifier, you need to make changes to the `Web.config` file.
+In the `defaultMinifier` attribute of `/configuration/bundleTransformer/core/js` element must be set value equal to `CrockfordJsMinifier`.

    =============